ansibleplaybookbundle/postgresql-apb/README.md

 ## Requirements
 * N/A

-## Parameters
+## Provision Parameters
-* namespace: Optional, default 'rhscl-postgresql-apb', Namespace to deploy the cluster in.
-* postgresql_database, Optional, default 'admin', Postgresql database name.
-* postgresql_password, Optional, default is a randomly generated string, Postgresql databaase password.
-* postgresql_user, Optional, default 'admin', Postgresql database username.
+* postgresql_password, Optional.
+Postgresql Admin database password.
+A randomly generated string will be set if empty.
-* postgresql_version, Optional, default '9.6', Postgresql version.
+* postgresql_version, Required, default '9.6', Postgresql version.
 9.4, 9.5, and 9.6 are supported.

+## Bind Parameters
+* client_name, Required.
+Name of the client to bound.
+A new database will be created with this name
+* client_user, Required.
+Client user name to create and grant permissions on the newly created database.
+* client_password, Optional.
+Client user password.
+A randomly generated string will be set if empty.

 ## Running the application
 `docker run --rm --net=host -v $HOME/.kube:/opt/apb/.kube:z -u $UID docker.io/ansibleplaybookbundle/postresql-apb provision`